Warm baritone voice . . .

 Ed Romanoff’s 2012 self-titled debut is a gritty masterwork of melancholic and atmospheric Americana.
 The 11 songs were recorded with Crit Harmon (Lori McKenna, Martin Sexton), Josh Ritter, Tift Merritt, and Meg Hutchinson.
 Mary Gauthier and Dave Mattacks also feature.

-The record evokes the swampy mysticism of New Orleans and the kind of redemption you find at the end of an introspective night with a good bottle of whiskey.
+The first record evokes the swampy mysticism of New Orleans and the kind of redemption you find at the end of an introspective night with a good bottle of whiskey.
 “There is something compelling about why I’m doing this now,” Ed says thoughtfully.
 “There is truth in a good song, and when you pursue it, and write about something real, you find out something real and true about yourself.
 And the more you do it, the more it helps you heal, and it heals others in a similar way.
 It’s a crazy circle but it works.”

 Ed Romanoff's voice reminds many listeners to the warm baritone of Leonard Cohen....and like Mr. Cohen, Ed Romanoff tells some of the best stories in the world of Singer/Songwriters.